What is counseling?

 Affective therapy operates by accessing the right side of the brain.
 This is the place where these old wounding messages are stored.
 Many people try to avoid looking at pain left over from childhood.
 They say things like “it’s all behind me now, why look at the past” or “I need to just forgive and move on”.
 The problem is that just because we want these feelings to go away does not mean they will.
-They must be expressed and end up manifesting themselves in our present day lives and relationships. (addictions, compulsions, substance abuse, work-aholism, infidelity, smoking, eating, eating disorders, and illnesses until we do attend to them once and for all.
+They must be expressed and end up manifesting themselves in our present day lives and relationships in the form of addictions, compulsions, substance abuse, depression, anxiety, work-aholism, infidelity, smoking, eating, eating disorders, and illnesses until we do attend to them once and for all.

 Why do people seek therapy?

 Some people are drawn to this type of deep healing work because they have an awareness inside that it is time to make some fundamental changes in their lives.
 Others are drawn to this work because they have run out of options to function effectively in their lives.
 Although the healing process continues throughout life, the course of affective healing work with a therapist has a beginning, a middle and an end.
 I work extensively with the Myers-Briggs Type-Indicator (MBTI) and Enneagram personality typing systems to identify both a client's core self (MBTI) and their defensive structure (Enneagram).
 As a therapist, I feel that when I know a client's MBTI type, Enneagram type and life history, I know about 95% of who my client is.
 Working with these three keys is not only more effective than conventional talk therapy, but expedites the progress making it far more efficient and cost effective.

 Groups Currently Recruiting for: